 November 9, 2018 | Security and Risk | Katie Curtin-Mestre

 Privileged accounts, credentials and secrets – and the access they provide – represent the largest security vulnerability enterprises face today.
 Nearly all of the most destructive cyber attacks this decade were executed by successfully exploiting privileged access.
 As such, managing and securing privilege is increasingly an organizational priority and a core component of an effective cyber security strategy.
 But, knowing where to start can be confusing.
-The market offers an acronym soup of different terms and tools for addressing privileged access security.
-For example, consider Privilege Access Management, aka PAM, and its close associate, Privilege Identity Management, aka PIM.
+The market offers an alphabet soup of different terms and tools for addressing privileged access security.
+For example, consider Privileged Access Management, aka PAM, and its close associate, Privilege Identity Management, aka PIM.

 To add to the confusion, even top industry analysts like Forrester and Gartner don’t agree on whether to use PAM or PIM.
 The Gartner Magic Quadrant refers to managing and securing privilege as PAM and the Forrester Wave refers to it as PIM.

 However, at the end of the day, privilege by any name is a priority, which is why the Center for Internet Security (CIS) now lists “Controlling the Use of Administrative Privileges” as a basic CIS control.
 There is also common ground found within the category, with recommendations for best practices and vendor selection provided by trusted industry analysts such as Forrester, Gartner, IDC and KuppingerCole.
 Vendors who fall into PAM or PIM categories typically offer the following capabilities:

 - Vault and rotate passwords and other credentials.

 - Isolate, monitor, record and audit privileged sessions.

 - Control privileged commands, actions and tasks, including privilege delegation and elevation.

 - Leverage analytics to monitor for anomalous activities involving privileged access.